kby-ai/Automatic-License-Plate-Recognition-Python/README.md

 We implemented `ANPR/ALPR(Automatic Number/License Plate Recognition)` engine with unmatched accuracy and precision by applying `SOTA(State-of-the-art)` deep learning techniques in this repository.
 This repository demonstrates `ANPR/ALPR` model inference in `Linux` server.

 KBY-AI's `LPR` solutions utilizes artificial intelligence and machine learning to greatly surpass legacy solutions.
-Now, in real-time, users can receive a vehicle's plate number, make, model, color, and direction of travel.
+Now, in real-time, users can receive a vehicle's plate number.

 The `ALPR` system consists of the following steps:
 - Vehicle image capture